BrentSeidel/WeatherProject/NOTES.md

 This is a collection of thoughts and notes about the weather sensor project.

+## 18-Oct-2016
+Fortunately I had purchased two BME280 sensors.
+I soldered the header onto the second one and hooked it up and could talk to it.
+Sadly the example code in the datasheet for computing the calibrated values is not particularly clear C code so converting it to Ada is rather tedious.
+Still this shouldn't be technically difficult.

+The main remaining risk is having adequate drive current for the servos.
+I have been unable to find any hints of the current draw for them.
+So I am hoping that with small servos with little load, the 5V output pin on the Raspberry PI will supply adequate current.
+If not, an external supply would be needed.
+This would be ugly, but would work.

+The last hurdle will be packaging this up nicely.
+I have a couple of ideas, but am not sure if they will work.

 ## 17-Oct-2016
 I have been working on a set of I/O routines for the BeagleBone Black and written in Ada (it's my project, I can write it in whatever language I want).